qutip/qutip-tutorials/tutorials-v5/quantum-system/JCM_Tutorial.md

 - The number of photons in the cavity
 - The detuning between atom and cavity

-For an initially excited atom and empty cavity, the Rabi frequency is simply $g$.
+For an initially excited atom and empty cavity on resonance, the Rabi frequency is simply $g$.

 ### Integration with QuTiP Solvers